AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 # Architectural Overview
 <a id="arch_over"></a>

 The transformer is made up of three major components:
-    - **Tokenizer**: breaks down text into multiple chunks
+    - **Tokenizer**: breaks down text into multiple chunks.
+Token embeddings are associated for each token.
-    - **Stack of Transformer Blocks**: contains majority of computing, neural networks ...
+    - **Stack of Transformer Blocks**: contains majority of computing, neural networks..
-    - **Language Modeling Head**:
+    - **Language Modeling Head**: based on all of the processing in the stack of transformer blocks results  in a token probability scoring indicating percentage of each token.
+    One method of choosing the output token depends on the highest probability [Greedy decoding].
+Other strategies use different methods in choosing the output token.

+# Transformer Block
+<a id="transformer_block"></a>